(DPhil Oxon, MPhil Cantab)

 Her first book, entitled Legitimate Targets?
-International Law, Social Construction and US Bombing, proposes a constructivist theory of international law and highlights tensions between a legal and a moral definition of a legitimate target of attack.
-It appeared with Cambridge University Press as part of the series Cambridge Studies in International Relations in 2015.
-The book was Runner-Up for the Birks Prize for Outstanding Legal Scholarship of the Society of Legal Scholars in 2016, and it has received an Honourable Mention by the Theory Section of the International Studies Association.
+International Law, Social Construction and US Bombing, proposes a constructivist theory of how international law influences the choice of targets of attack in U.S. air warfare.
+The book tests the theory with three case studies of U.S. air warfare.
+It further uncovers tensions between a legal and a moral definition of a legitimate target of attack and one guided by strategic considerations alone.
+The book appeared with Cambridge University Press as part of the series Cambridge Studies in International Relations in 2015.

-Her second book, entitled Law Applicable to Armed Conflict (co-authored with Ziv Bohrer and Helen Duffy), proposes a moral division of labour between human rights and humanitarian law and examines under what empirical circumstances each body of law should prevail over the other.
-It appeared in January 2020 with Cambridge University Press.
+In her second book, entitled Law Applicable to Armed Conflict (co-authored with Ziv Bohrer and Helen Duffy), Dill proposes a moral division of labour between human rights and humanitarian law.
+The contribution examines under what circumstances each body of law better fulfils what she argues are the moral tasks of law.
+The book appeared in January 2020 with Cambridge University Press.

 DPhil in IR Workshop

 Research Design and Methods in International Relations (Normative Theory)

 Previous Posts Held

 She was previously employed as an Assistant Professor of Normative Political Theory at the Department of International Relations of the London School of Economics and Political Science.

 Law Applicable to Armed Conflict.
 Cambridge: Cambridge University Press (2020) - Ziv Bohrer, Janina Dill, Helen Dufy